Causing Danger with a Firearm

 3. Fired a firearm or speargun in or near a public place; or you carried or fired a firearm or speargun in a manner likely to injure any person (including the accused) or in a manner likely to endanger the safety of any person or any property or with disregard for the safety of any person (including the accused).

-You will be found not guilty of this offence if you satisfy the court that you had a reasonable excuse for possessing it or doing it or possessed it or did it for a lawful purpose.
+You will be found not guilty of this offence if you satisfy the court that you had a reasonable excuse for possessing it or doing it, or possessed it or did it for a lawful purpose.

 Pleading guilty

-Why choose Australian Criminal Law Group?
+Contact Australian Criminal Law Group

-Case Study
+Case Studies

 Get in touch